KonghaYao/cn-font-split/packages/vite/README.md

 };
 ```

-#### Optimization for individual partitions
+#### Separate Partition Optimization

-Sometimes, we need to package fonts based on different page dimensions, so we can use keys to identify the scope of using scanFiles.
+Sometimes, we need to package fonts according to different page dimensions, so we can use a key to identify the range of scanFiles.

 ```js
 // This will match subset-1